The Bankrate promise

 The iBuying approach to selling a house has roots that predate the internet.
 Years before real estate websites came along, companies would put signs up offering to pay cash for homes and then flip the properties for a higher price, making a tidy profit.
 Today these companies can be easily found online, following the same general approach: making quick cash offers for homes and reselling them.

-“The iBuyer is typically a company whose business model is to buy properties from homeowners, do minor, usually cosmetic repairs, and then sell at a profit,” says Rick Sharga, executive vice president of market intelligence for ATTOM Data Solutions.
+“The iBuyer is typically a company whose business model is to buy properties from homeowners, do minor, usually cosmetic repairs, and then sell at a profit,” says Rick Sharga, a former executive vice president for ATTOM Data Solutions.
 “For the home seller, the benefits are speed — the transaction typically happens very quickly once the offer has been accepted — and certainty, as the deal closes immediately, as opposed to putting a property on the local multiple listing service and waiting for offers.”